eliotcochrane/eliotcochrane.github.io/_posts/2023-12-31-lost-art-of-carving.md

 Balancing the thrill of powder skiing and the discipline of on piste carving is not just a compromise; it's an approach to becoming a better and well-rounded skier.

-So as the snow beckons you with a bed of new powder, remember that groomed trails are not just a means to an end - they are a journey to make you a better skier.
+So as the snow beckons with a bed of new powder, remember that groomed trails are not just a means to an end - they are a journey to make you a better skier.